Engin-Boot/capture-behavior-of-a-visit-counter-muskan01/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given - Hospital is working
-  When - a visitor enters a hospital
+  Given - There is a entry card allotment system with report generation system When - a visitor enters a hospital
-  Then - entry card issues for the time he/she is there
+  And - entry card issues to the visitor
+  And - Entry card allotment system is updated
+  Then - Report generates according to the entry card allotment system

 Scenario: Alert when seating capacity is full